 What is Act-Belong-Commit?

-The A-B-C guidelines for positive mental health provide a simple approach that we can adopt to become more mentally healthy:
+The A-B-C guidelines for positive mental health provide a simple approach we can all adopt to become more mentally healthy:

-"Do Something"Keep active in as many ways as you can -physically, socially, mentally, and spiritually.
+"Do Something"Keep active in as many ways as you can -physically, socially, mentally, culturally and spiritually.

 - take a walk

 - do a crossword